Skip to main content

 Courtesy of NOAA OKEANOS EXPLORER Program, Gulf of Mexico 2014 Expedition

-Since the industrial revolution began a little over 200 years ago, the concentration of carbon dioxide (CO2) in the atmosphere has increased due to the burning of fossil fuels, cement production, and land use change.
+Since the industrial revolution began a little over 200 years ago, atmospheric carbon dioxide (CO2) levels have increased due to the burning of fossil fuels, cement production, and land use change.
 The ocean acts as a “carbon sink” and absorbs between 20% and 30% of the CO2 emissions released into the atmosphere.
 When CO2 is absorbed by seawater, the chemistry of the ocean is changed.
-This phenomenon is commonly referred to as ocean acidification (OA)
+This phenomenon is commonly referred to as ocean acidification (OA).

-Ocean acidification is a global threat to the world’s oceans, estuaries, and waterways.
-OA can harm sea life, particularly commercially valuable species.
+Ocean acidification can harm sea life, particularly commercially valuable species.
 It is best known for its osteoporosis-like effects on shellfish, which makes building and maintaining shells difficult for oysters, clams, sea urchins, shallow water corals, and deep sea corals.
-Ocean acidification is expected to have negative overall effects on many marine species which could alter marine food web, change the community composition and structure, and food supply to humans.
+Ocean acidification is expected to have negative overall effects on many marine species which could alter marine food webs, change community composition and structure, and ultimately threaten human food supply.

 The growing concern about acidity has led to an increase in research, monitoring, and the development of management measures.
 Long-term monitoring and scientific analysis of ocean carbon data are critical to anticipate, mitigate, and adapt to potential future changes.
-Effective stewardship of important OA data is also essential.
-A new set of OA climatologies has been developed that provides valuable OA information for the coastal ocean where 90% of fisheries yields are located.
+Effective stewardship of important OA data is also essential; OA climatologies provide valuable OA information for the coastal ocean where 90% of fisheries yields are located.

 Coastal Ocean Acidification Indicators

-The new North American Coastal Ocean Acidification Indicators Climatologies are based on the recently released Coastal Ocean Data Analysis Product for North America (CODAP-NA), along with the Global Ocean Data Analysis Product version 2 (GLODAPv2).
-Utilizing the World Ocean Atlas gridding techniques, the North American Coastal Ocean Acidification Indicators Climatologies contain 1x1 degree gridded fields (mean fields of oceanographic variables on a regular geographic grid at specific depths) from surface to 500 meters water depth on North American ocean margins.
-The climatologies show the distribution of seven ocean acidification indicators: aragonite saturation state, calcite saturation state, carbonate ion content, total dissolved inorganic carbon content, total hydrogen ion content, free hydrogen ion content, pH total scale, and total alkalinity.
+The North American Coastal Ocean Acidification Indicators Climatologies are based on the Coastal Ocean Data Analysis Product for North America (CODAP-NA), along with the Global Ocean Data Analysis Product version 2 (GLODAPv2).
+Utilizing the World Ocean Atlas gridding techniques, the North American Coastal Ocean Acidification Indicators Climatologies contain 1x1 degree gridded fields (mean fields of oceanographic variables on a regular geographic grid at specific depths) from the surface to a water depth of 500 meters on North American ocean margins.
+The climatologies show the distribution of ten ocean acidification variables: fugacity of carbon dioxide, aragonite saturation state, calcite saturation state, carbonate ion content, total dissolved inorganic carbon content, total hydrogen ion content, free hydrogen ion content, pH total scale, Revelle Factor, and total alkalinity.
 The climatologies can be downloaded as NetCDF files, one for each variable.

 Aragonite saturation state (or Omega) is a good index to track ocean acidification, with higher Omega favoring precipitation and lower Omega favoring dissolution.
 When aragonite saturation state falls below 3, some organisms become stressed, and when saturation state is less than 1, shells and other aragonite structures could begin to dissolve.
 In the picture above, you can see the coasts of Alaska suffer from a higher degree of acidification, while the Gulf of Mexico is much better off.